Bayern Munich have played host to some of the greatest talents the game of football has ever seen.

 Pierre-Emile Höjbjerg looked all set to be a world-class box-to-box midfielder for Bayern after a successful period in the club’s reserve team, but had to go out on loan to Schalke and Augsburg to get the majority of his early first-team football.

-Things haven’t been too bad for the Denmark international since then, though, establishing himself as a key member of Ralph Hasenhuttl‘s Southampton side before moving back up the footballing ladder to Jose Mourinho’s Tottenham Hotspur for £15m last summer.
-He has since become one of Spurs’ most important players.
+Things haven’t been too bad for the Denmark international since then, though, establishing himself as a key member of Ralph Hasenhuttl’s Southampton side before moving back up the footballing ladder to Jose Mourinho’s Tottenham Hotspur for £15m in the summer of 2020.
+He has since become one of Spurs’ most important players, and has been adding more goals to his game this season.

 Current club: Greuther Fürth